Management of Dry Eye & Content Lens Retention Certificate

 "Dry eye screening should form part of routine examination in clinical practice, with specialist practitioners with a BCLA qualification well placed to offer the specialist service needed to diagnose and manage the disease."
 Prof. James Wolffsohn

-Programme will be available towards the end of October 2017
+Programme will be available soon!

 Eye care practitioners will now be given the chance to work towards a certificate in Dry Eye as part of a new education programme launched by the British Contact Lens Association.